parallel-rust-cpp/shortcut-comparison/docs/intro.md

         let mut r = std::slice::from_raw_parts_mut(r_raw, (n * n) as usize);
 ```

-Now we have two "not-unsafe" Rust primitive types that point to the memory blocks passed down by the C++ program calling our `step` function.
+Now we have two "not-unsafe" Rust primitive types that point to the same memory blocks as the pointers passed down by the C++ program calling our `step` function.
 We can proceed by calling our Rust function [`_step`](/src/rust/v0_baseline/src/lib.rs), which provides the actual Rust implementation of the [step](http://ppc.cs.aalto.fi/ch2/) function:
 ```rust
         _step(&mut r, d, n as usize);
 ```

+Note that when we pass `r` into `_step`, we have to explicitly tell compiler that we are about to transfer a mutable reference `r` into the scope of `_step`.
+While this might feel redundant, the semantics of [references](https://doc.rust-lang.org/book/second-edition/ch04-02-references-and-borrowing.html) (especially mutable references) are a fundamental part of the Rust language, allowing the compiler to do static memory safety checking.

 ## Parallel Rust